Picovoice/porcupine/binding/react-native/README.md

 }
 ```

-For process to work correctly, it must be in the audio format required by Picovoice.
-The required audio format is found by calling `.sampleRate` to get the required sample rate and `.frameLength` to get the required frame size.
+For process to work correctly, the audio data must be in the audio format required by Picovoice.
+The required audio format is found by calling `.sampleRate` to get the required sample rate and `.frameLength` to
+get the required frame size.
 Audio must be single-channel and 16-bit linearly-encoded.

 Finally, once you no longer need the wake word engine, be sure to explicitly release the resources allocated to Porcupine: